Sir David Amess’s daughter says Prevent programme ‘catastrophically’ failed him

 “It failed me.
 It failed my family catastrophically, it failed the public and also it failed other Members of Parliament.”

+Essex senior coroner Lincoln Brookes decided in July not to resume Sir David’s inquest, which had been adjourned once Ali was charged with murder.

-The Sunday Times reported that according to a coroner’s report published in July, Ali’s six-month Prevent case review was “missed” and a 12-month review revealed “nothing of concern”.
+In his decision, seen by the PA news agency, Mr Brookes said he was provided with a report into Ali’s involvement in the Prevent programme which found a six-month case review was “missed” and a 12-month review revealed “nothing of concern”.

+All Prevent involvement then ceased after the 12-month review in December 2016, nearly five years before Sir David’s death.

+Mr Brookes said the evidence he had received did not enable him “to say that there was arguably a point in time when the authorities should have appreciated a real and immediate risk of the perpetrator committing an attack on Sir David”.

+Mr Brookes added: “I extend again my deepest sympathies to his family and all of those who knew Sir David for their loss in such dreadful circumstances.

+“Nothing I have said above should be taken as suggesting that the threats posed to, and risks faced by, all of our MPs in their role as public servants is not a genuine matter of significant public concern, although I do not agree that a coroner’s inquest is mandated to examine those issues.”

-Ms Amess said there had never been a “full public examination into the events leading up to his death”, after a coroner concluded that the criminal trial had been sufficient.
+Ms Amess said there had never been a “full public examination into the events leading up to his death”.

 She added: “The people that actually could have helped me are nowhere to be seen, it feels like we have been completely disregarded.